 Being a Polish bookie you will find Polish markets (especially football) getting special treatment here, and rightly so.
 The company’s plan is openly to appeal to the 2 million Poles living outside of Europe as a first port of call, and those people are going to want to bet on Polish markets.

-Esports is also something of a speciality here with the bookie spending sponsorship cash in this area, and giving it a dedicated section onsite – which is probably the best I have seen if esports is your thing; each game has its own header bar image – it’s pretty cool.
+Esports is also something of a speciality here with the bookie spending sponsorship cash in this area, and giving special attention to markets which are probably the best I have seen in terms of market range and depth.

 For more traditional sports bettors you can have a punt on around 40 different sports with all of the major UK and European football leagues available inc National league, and there are some genuinely interesting markets around for those of you who like to try new things: 3×3 basketball?
 Give it a shot.